-Miss BumBum Suzy Cortez Sizzles In A Mini Dress And A Blue Bikini In Post-Win Updates
+Suzy Cortez Sizzles In A Minidress And A Blue Bikini In Post-Win Updates

 Brazilian bombshell Suzy Cortez is just coming off the victory of her second Miss BumBum title.
 The brunette beauty first won the competition, then still exclusively in Brazil, back in 2015.
 Now, just this month, she managed to beat out contestants around the globe in an international version to win once again.

-In light of her victory, Suzy is doing the interview circuit, and is keeping her Instagram followers updated with her various appearances.
+In light of her victory, Suzy is doing the interview circuit and keeping her Instagram followers updated with her various appearances.
 One of her biggest appearances yet was for Mexican channel Azteca Uno.
-The channel is one of the largest in the country, and boasts offerings that range from telenovelas to entertainment shows to hard news.
+The channel is one of the largest in the country and boasts offerings that range from telenovelas to entertainment shows to hard news.

 Suzy was asked to appear on Venga la Alegría, their morning show which airs from 8:55 to noon.
 It is one of the most watched morning shows in Mexico.